Haohua-Sun/Haohua-Sun.github.io/docs/seminar.markdown

 The topics may seem much hard, but remember it's just a topic and we are just learning some basic stuff, and there is no pressure from exam or whatever.
 By the way, difficulty should not be the reason to escape, remember *"而世之奇伟、瑰怪、非常之观，常在于险远，而人之所罕至焉。"*?

 So what will we do after all?
 For this term (2023 Spring), the two topics, Quantum Theory and General Relativity, are both general, they are basic things in morden physics.
-Thus we may make it like a reading course: we choose a book or note as the main material to read together, and we talk over the confused or interesting things together once in a while.
-And you may face some small difficulties while reading, just ask in our QQ group, no matter what question.
+Thus we may make it like a reading course: we choose a book or note as the main material to read together, and talk over the confused or interesting things together once in a while.
+You may face some small difficulties while reading, just ask in our QQ group, no matter what question.
 Your gains are form two aspects: read the material and talk with others.

 If you want to join us, make sure that: